Jordan: Science and technology

-Science and technology is the country's fastest developing economic sector.
+Science and technology is the fastest developing economic sector.
 This growth is occurring across multiple industries, including information and communications technology (ICT) and nuclear technology.
 Jordan contributes 75% of the Arabic content on the Internet.
 In 2014, the ICT sector accounted for more than 84,000 jobs and contributed to 12% of the GDP.
-More than 400 companies are active in telecom, information technology and video game development.
-There are 600 companies operating in active technologies and 300 start-up companies.
-Jordan was ranked 81st in the Global Innovation Index in 2021, up from 86th in 2019.
+More than 400 companies are active in telecom, information technology, and video game development.
+600 companies are operating in active technologies and 300 start-up companies.
+Jordan was ranked 65th in the Global Innovation Index in 2025.

-Nuclear science and technology is also expanding.
-The Jordan Research and Training Reactor, which began working in 2016, is a 5 MW training reactor located at the Jordan University of Science and Technology in Ar Ramtha.
+Nuclear science and technology are also expanding.
+The Jordan Research and Training Reactor, which was commissioned in 2016, is a 5 MW training reactor located at the Jordan University of Science and Technology in Ar Ramtha.
 The facility is the first nuclear reactor in the country and will provide Jordan with radioactive isotopes for medical usage and provide training to students to produce a skilled workforce for the country's planned commercial nuclear reactors.

-Jordan was also selected as the location for the Synchrotron-Light for Experimental Science and Applications in the Middle East (SESAME) facility, supported by UNESCO and CERN.
-This particle accelerator that was opened in 2017 will allow collaboration between scientists from various rival Middle Eastern countries.
-The facility is the only particle accelerator in the Middle East, and one of only 60 synchrotron radiation facilities in the world.
+Jordan also hosts the Synchrotron-Light for Experimental Science and Applications in the Middle East (SESAME) facility, which is the only particle accelerator in the Middle East, and one of only 60 synchrotron radiation facilities in the world.
+SESAME, supported by UNESCO and CERN, was opened in 2017 and allows for collaboration between scientists from various rival Middle Eastern countries.

 Demographics

-The 2015 census showed Jordan's population to be 9,531,712 (female: 47%; males: 53%).
-Around 2.9 million (30%) were non-citizens, a figure including refugees, and illegal immigrants.
-There were 1,977,534 households in Jordan in 2015, with an average of 4.8 persons per household (compared to 6.7 persons per household for the census of 1979).
-The capital and largest city of Jordan is Amman, which is one of the world's oldest continuously inhabited cities and one of the most modern in the Arab world.
-The population of Amman was 65,754 in 1946, but exceeded 4 million by 2015.
+The 2015 census showed a population of 9,531,712 (female: 47%; males: 53%).
+Around 2.9 million (30%) were non-citizens, a figure including refugees and illegal immigrants.
+There were 1,977,534 households in 2015, with an average of 4.8 persons per household, compared to 6.7 persons per household for the census of 1979.
+The population of Amman was 65,754 in 1946, but exceeded 4 million in 2015.

 Arabs make up about 98% of the population.
 The remaining 2% consist largely of peoples from the Caucasus including Circassians, Armenians, and Chechens, along with smaller minority groups.
 About 84.1% of the population live in urban areas.